 The Hearings and Sanctions guidance has been designed to ensure that parties to a hearing will be clear about the procedure and approach that will be taken by the PCC during the hearing and when imposing a sanction.
 The guidance is therefore separated into two sections: the procedure that is followed at a hearing, and the framework within which the PCC will make decisions about sanctions.

-If the PCC has decided to impose a Conditions of Practice Order, guidance in the document Conditions of Practice Guidance will help it formulate the conditions the osteopath must meet.
+If the PCC decides to impose a Conditions of Practice Order, guidance in the document Conditions of Practice Guidance will help it formulate the conditions the osteopath must meet.
 The Guidance for the Professional Conduct Committee on Drafting Determinations helps to ensure the quality and consistency of the committee's decision-making.

 Did you find what you wanted today?
 Let us know at email@example.com.
 Your feedback will help us to improve this website.